 Creating luxury brands takes time and consistency.
 But there are other ways you can sell luxury items online in the meantime.

 1) Create your own website – Your own website should eventually be the main place where your sales are coming from.
 If you’re advertising online this is the place you’re going to be sending them so you need to make sure it’s ready to convert and

 2) Reach out to high-end department stores – If you know where your ideal customers regularly shop it makes sense to try and get in front of them here.
 This could be both online and in store.
 Department stores such as Harrods and Selfridges could be prime targets.
 But if you’re just starting out you might be better off identifying smaller local stores that may wish to list your luxury items.

 3) Look to sell via online platforms – Online market places such as Current Boutique, Poshmark and ThredUp could be great places to start selling your luxury goods.

 Luxury marketing case study: Turnbull and Asser

 Turnbull and Asser is a bespoke shirtmaker, clothier, and tie maker established all the way back in 1885.
 Perhaps unsurprising for the first brand to receive the Prince of Wales’ Royal Warrant, it has a strong commitment to product excellence and impeccable service, whether from its flagship store on London’s Jermyn Street, online, or with its partners around the world.

 Turnbull and Asser used the Yieldify Conversion Platform to create and deploy onsite messaging, generating new leads, increasing conversions, and improving the overall site UX.
 Read the full Turnbull and Asser case study here.

-Luxury marketing FAQs
+Selling Luxury Items FAQs